justinmoon/moqstr/README.md

 npm run test:e2e
 ```

 Chrome is launched with fake camera/microphone devices, backed by fixtures in `fixtures/camera.y4m` and `fixtures/mic.wav`, so every run sees the same deterministic media.
-The test confirms that the local `<video>` element receives frames, the remote mock participant renders, and the UI reacts to mute/speaking toggles.
+The test confirms that the local `<video>` element receives frames, the mock transport can add/remove remote participants, and the UI reacts to mute/speaking toggles.